 About Kevin Maney

-I’m a columnist, essayist, author and story consultant.
+I’m a columnist, essayist, author

 I write a weekly column about technology and society for Newsweek, appearing both online and in the print magazine.
 You can find the columns here.

 I write occasionally for other outlets, including Medium.

 I work with CEOs and companies on writing projects that strive to be authentic and give something interesting or important to the world.
 Clients have ranged from IBM to IdeaPaint.
 I also work with graphic artist Mark Holmes to do graphic novel style storytelling about technology.
 Here is work we did for Cisco.

 I co-authored, with TIBCO CEO Vivek Ranadive, The Two-Second Advantage: How We Succeed by Anticipating the Future…Just Enough.
 It made the New York Times bestseller list and for a time hit No. 1 on Amazon’s rankings.